Ustacky-dev/Pandas-Analytics-Project/README.md

       * Each city is represented as branch; A - Lagos Branch; B - Abuja Branch; C - Port Harcourt Branch
       * Dataset contains no null values
       * The dataset contains records of 501 female customer and 499 male customers
-      * Port-Harcourt records the highest revenue(gross income) while Lagos follows next and the Abuja *Lagos has the highest no of customers while followed by abuja and the least is Port-Harcourt
+      * Port-Harcourt (C) records the highest revenue(gross income) while Lagos (A) follows next and then Abuja (B)
+      * 'A' has the highest no of customers while followed by 'B' and the least is 'C'
       * The most used payment method in general is EBAY and the least is Card
-      * The most sold product line in all 3 branches is food and beverages in the city of Port-Harcourt, next is Home and lifestyle in Lagos and the 3rd most sold productline is 'fashion and accessories' in Port-Harcourt.
-However, in Abuja, the most sold is 'Travel and sport'.
+      * The most sold product line in all 3 branches is 'food and beverages' in 'C', next is 'Home and lifestyle' in 'A' and the 3rd most sold productline is 'fashion and accessories' in 'C'.
+However, in 'B', the most sold is 'Travel and sport'.
-      * The most used payment method with resp to 'Product line' is Cash
+      * The most used payment method with respect to 'Product line' is Cash
-      * The branch with the lowest rating is "A" which stands for "Abuja"
+      * The branch with the lowest rating is "A" while '

 To-Do - Explain the insights you were able to uncover from the analysing the datasets.